Staff profile

 Biography

-My research is on the afterlives of the ancient world: from medieval tales of Alexander the Great (where he flies to the stars and meets the Queen of the Amazons), to Greek drama on Broadway.
-I'm fascinated by characters on the edges of many histories: how forgotten stories can change the way we see the world.
+I’m a historian of ancient Greece and its afterlives: from Egyptian tales of Alexander the Great to ancient drama on Broadway.
+I'm fascinated by characters on the edges of many histories: the forgotten stories which change the way we see the world.

-My most recent book, Alexandria: The Quest for the Lost City, was published in 2021.
-It explores how Alexander the Great's lost city of Alexandria Beneath the Mountains, in Afghanistan, was discovered by the most unlikely person imaginable: Charles Masson, an ordinary working-class boy from London, turned deserter, spy, doctor, archaeologist and scholar.
+Alexandria: The Quest for the Lost City, published in 2021, explored how the lost city of Alexandria Beneath the Mountains, in Afghanistan, was discovered by the most unlikely person imaginable: Charles Masson, an ordinary working-class boy from London, turned deserter, spy, doctor, archaeologist and scholar.
 On the way into one of history's most extraordinary stories, Masson would take tea with kings, travel with holy men and become the master of a hundred disguises.
 He would change the world, and the world would destroy him.
-Alexandria was reviewed by the New York Times, the Guardian, the Times, the Spectator and the Daily Telegraph, and was named one of the books of the year for 2021 by the Spectator, the Daily Telegraph, Open Magazine (India), the Listener (New Zealand) and the Sydney Morning Herald.
+Alexandria was reviewed by the New York Times, the Guardian, the Times, the Spectator and the Daily Telegraph.
+It was translated into German, Spanish, Dutch and Russian, and was named one of the books of the year for 2021 by the Spectator, the Daily Telegraph, Open Magazine (India) and the Sydney Morning Herald.

 In 2016, I was named one of the AHRC/BBC New Generation Thinkers - one of ten academics selected to work with the BBC to develop programs based on their research.
 I've broadcast on everything from Victorian ghost-hunters to the search for Alexander the Great's tomb.
-I'm always more than happy to speak to schools and other external groups, about topics from Alexander the Great's lost cities to Victorian con-artists.
-You can read an interview with the AHRC about my work here, and one with the Guardian here.
+You can read an interview about my work with the Guardian here.

 Research interests